bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 07-14.md

 - [x] Add ProjectileShooter node.
 - [x] Refactor coin to use ProjectileShooter node.
 - [x] Update Dialogue such that we can show dialogue, then make it advancable at a later point and await it.
+- [x] **Charon Improvements**
+	- [x] When Charon goes to slam, make him raise his hands slightly first.
+	- [x] Improve the feedback for payment of life at toss's start.
+Have Charon's hand move over to grab the fragments as the retraction happens

 ---
 ## 📝 Quick To-Dos